ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 /scripts
 ```

-For developing and testing, we are mainly interested in the `packages` directory, as it contains the whole core code.
+For developing and testing, we are mainly interested in the `packages` and `__tests__` directories, as it contains the whole core code.
 It is divided into a set of packages:

 ```
 /packages/client